nextflow-io/training/docs/nf_customize/6_tools.md

 !!! question "Exercise"

     Use `nf-core launch` to launch the the `nf-core/demo` pipeline.

+    Make sure you add:
-Use the full path to your samplesheet and the `singularity` profile.
+        - The full path to your samplesheet (`input`)
+        - An output directory (`outdir`)
+        - The `singularity` profile

     Use the nf-core `launch` command for the `nf-core/demo` pipeline.
-Your `nf-params.json` file should look like this:
+Your `nf-params.json` file should look something like this:

     ```json
     {
+        "input": "/workspace/gitpod/nf-customize/samplesheet.csv",
-        "outdir": "my_test_output"
+        "outdir": "results"
     }
     ```